 This discovery would firmly fix the inscription to the late 11th century AD.
 In other words, it comes from the time when young William II Rufus took over the crown, but William I was still alive, just like on the coin above.

 Who was buried under the Newton stone?

 The most common reading for the first word of the epitaph is ETTE.
-As this word does not have any parallels in the Indo-European languages, most researchers see it as the personal name.
-In this view, Ette is a variant of the name Edward, Ed, Aeth, Etha and similar.
+As this word does not have any parallels in the Indo-European languages, most researchers see it as a personal name.
+In this view, Ette is a variant of the name Edward, Ed, Aeth, Etha, and similar.
 One of the theories suggests that this was the tombstone of the Pictish king Aed (Edus).
 However, he lived in the late 9th century, so the timeline is not matching.

 But there is another person who fits better this timeline.
 His name was Edgar Ætheling.
 In this case, the word ETTE could be an abbreviation of Edgar, as well as Aetheling.
 Edgar was a descendant of the Hungarian royal bloodline.
 During the reign of William the first, he fought both for and against him.
 He was declared a king of England but never crowned.
 It is precisely in Scotland that he spent the last years of his life.
 He passed away around the year 1025/1026, but the location of his grave is unknown.

-And finally, this could be just any noble person, named Aed, Edgar or even Aetha, female.
+And finally, this could be just any noble person, named Aed, Edgar, or even Aetha, female.
 In this case, the mention of the kings would be just a marker for the general timeline in which they lived. (in place of the year which is absent)

 The rest of the inscription